UCD-BDLab/BioNeuralNet/docs/source/faq.rst

 **Q7: Can I run GNNEmbedding without labeled data (unsupervised learning)?**

 A7: Yes!
-If you don’t provide labels, **GNNEmbedding** will still generate embeddings based on graph structure.
+If you don't provide labels, **GNNEmbedding** will still generate embeddings based on graph structure.
 For **self-supervised learning** (e.g., contrastive learning), you may need additional adaptation.

 **Q8: What clustering methods does BioNeuralNet support?**